 Some vendors start negotiations with a pissing contest over which contract format to follow—their standard or yours.
 The word “standard” is meant to imply certain things—that it is like every other contract you’ve ever read, so you don’t need to bother reading it.
 And it isn’t negotiable anyway.

 If you accept the implications, it wouldn’t matter whose standard is used.
+It is either full of the same clauses everyone uses, or it is a take it or leave proposition, like when you buy an airplane ticket.
 But I didn’t mind letting the other side take the first step.
 It would give me a sense of with whom I was dealing.
 You can tell a lot about an organization by reading their contracts.

 Some contracts scream, “It is all about me!”
 The temptation is to scream back, “No, it is all about me!”
 The challenge is reaching a contract that assures, “It is all about us.”
 Funny how the marketing materials always say the latter, but the contracts say the former.